philipwutang/Sudoku/README.md

 Sudoku

-This Java project was my computer science summative.
+This Java project was my computer science final project.
+This game was developed using the Dr. Java IDE.

 Features:
 - Three Difficulties